Worldwide Shipping - Secured Payment - Certificate of Authenticity

 Gérard Quenum

 Internationally acclaimed visual artist Gérard Quenum, is considered to be one of the founding fathers of West African abstract figuration.
-A movement of which he has been at the forefront for past two decades.
+A movement of which he has been at the forefront for the past two decades.

 Quenum, whose practice is based in Porto-Novo (Benin), is a modest and quiet gentleman.
 Yet, his work frequently hauls front stage at major exhibitions in Paris, London and New York.